bapeca/bapeca.github.io/index.md

 ## Bryan and Preston's Excellent Coding Adventure - A Programming Competition for High School Students

-_Join Bryan Lim and Preston Lee, former captain and lead programmer of the Issaquah Robotics Society respectively (which is not affiliated with this competition in anyway) for a fun afternoon of coding._
+_Join Bryan Lim and Preston Lee, former captain and lead programmer of the Issaquah Robotics Society respectively (which is not affiliated with this competition in any way) for a fun afternoon of coding._

 ## [Register Here](https://docs.google.com/forms/d/e/1FAIpQLSc7D2XKKRAEHg5nh-6hQqkH01x5obfk_ppboBWnEB_yLM3fug/viewform?usp=sf_link)